CannonContraption/blag/content/gnomeshell-tablets.md

 ### Switching Pages

 This just plain sucks.
 You need to complete a full swipe across the entire screen for the page to turn.
 I mess this up much more than I get it right, so I'm hard pressed to believe that this couldn't use some tweaking.
+You can tap the dots at the bottom of the page, but they're tiny and as far as I can tell they're built for a mouse.
+If you use a touchpad this swipe is fairly reliable, so this really seems to just be an issue with the touchscreen implementation.

 ### Folders

 Folders work just fine, but they're only really usable through touch gestures.
-There used to be a way to add things via the Software app (horrible name for that, btw), but that's gone now, as far as I can tell.
+There used to be a way to add things via the Software app (horrible name for that, while I'm on the topic), but that's gone now, as far as I can tell.
 If you want to use a folder, you have to drag and drop every item by hand into the folder without missing it by one tile.

 Furthermore, if you have a lot of apps you haven't categorized yet (for example you downloaded the "security lab" group in Fedora), you'll probably be dragging and dropping each app across multiple pages of the app grid.
 See the section on switching pages for why this is annoying.